Data Is Everything, but Can You Actually Use Your Cornerstone Data?

 A funny thing happened at your leadership team meeting.
 Your leaders expressed their strong desire for you to show them – with data – the business impact you are making with your Cornerstone portal.
 Their point was if they could get all kinds of sales and marketing data about the number of widgets sold or customers serviced, why couldn’t they get similar data from Cornerstone showing the trends and business impact your learning and talent management programs are making?
 On the way back you asked yourself, “Can I actually use all the data we have to show trends and business impact?”

 Your Cornerstone portal is a powerful tool, but it depends on core data to make it work.
 Cornerstone uses the core data from your HRIS to facilitate the production of more data that gives you the insight you need to manage the people in your organization.
-What happens if the user and Organizational Units (OU) data you are feeding to Cornerstone is inaccurate, inconsistent, incomplete or simply not granular enough to be helpful?
+What happens if the user and Organizational Units (OU) data you are feeding to Cornerstone are inaccurate, inconsistent, incomplete, or simply not granular enough to be helpful?
 How can you show the leadership team your business impact if the core data you are feeding Cornerstone is inadequate to present your case?
 Garbage in garbage out.

 To accurately present your trends and business impact to the leadership team you need your data to be accurate or “clean”.
 Maintaining clean data is one of the most important goals for your Cornerstone portal.
 In today’s post, I’ll address inaccurate data and how you can make it cleaner.
 I’ll address inconsistent, incomplete, and too-broad data in subsequent posts.